codetricity/rapt-pygame-codecakes-example/README.md

 ## Notes

 - does not save state.
 Deleted code to keep things simple
-- deleted clock as I suspect it was causing problems
 - build was done on Ubuntu 17.04

 ## Tips For Developing with RAPT Pygame